-Product parts and labor may have higher costs during times of demand, especially this year, so anticipate higher costs in this department as well.
+Product parts and labor may have higher costs during times of demand, especially over the last few years, so anticipate higher costs in this department as well.

-Fulfillment and shipping centers are both busier during this time as well with so much gift-giving happening through deliveries.
+Fulfillment and shipping centers are both busier during this time too, with so much gift-giving happening through deliveries.

 When budgeting for your packaging, consider the per-unit margin over your total product cost including all aforementioned expenses.